DataDog/datadog-agent/docs/agent/hostname-resolution.md

 _Edit 2018-09-18 : Highlight the differences between Windows and other OSes._

-_Edit 2018-11-21 : The default value of the new `hostname_fqdn` flag is planned to change in 6.9.0 instead of 6.4.0 to give users more time to take it into account and evaluate impact_
+_Edit 2018-11-21 : The default value of the new `hostname_fqdn` flag is planned to change in some future version instead of 6.4.0 to give users more time to take it into account and evaluate impact_

-# Difference in hostname resolution between Agent v5 and Agent v6 (<v6.9)
+# Difference in hostname resolution between Agent v5 and Agent v6

 ## Linux/MacOS

-In some cases, it is possible to see a difference in the hostname that’s reported by your Agent when upgrading from Agent v5 to Agent v6 (for versions < 6.9).
+In some cases, it is possible to see a difference in the hostname that’s reported by your Agent when upgrading from Agent v5 to Agent v6.

-To resolve the system hostname the Agent 5 uses the `hostname -f` command while the Agent v6 (for versions < 6.9) uses the Golang API `os.Hostname()`.
+To resolve the system hostname the Agent 5 uses the `hostname -f` command while the Agent v6 uses the Golang API `os.Hostname()`.

-On upgrades from Agent v5 to Agent v6 (<6.9.0), this may make the Agent hostname change from a Fully-Qualified Domain Name (FQDN, ex. sub.domain.tld) to a short hostname (ex. sub).
+On upgrades from Agent v5 to Agent v6, this may make the Agent hostname change from a Fully-Qualified Domain Name (FQDN, ex. sub.domain.tld) to a short hostname (ex. sub).

 Starting from the Agent v6.3 a configuration flag called `hostname_fqdn` has been introduced that allows the Agent v6 to have the same behavior as Agent v5.
-This flag is disabled by default on version 6.3 and will be enabled by default in version 6.9.
+This flag is disabled by default on version 6.3 and will be enabled by default in a future version.

 ### Determine if you're affected

 Starting with v6.3.0, the Agent will log a warning (`DEPRECATION NOTICE: The agent resolved your hostname as <hostname>.
-However starting from version 6.9, it will be resolved as <fqdn> by default.
-To enable the behavior of 6.9+, please enable the `hostname_fqdn` flag in the configuration.`) if you’re affected by this change.
+However in a future version, it will be resolved as <fqdn> by default.
+To enable the future behavior, please enable the `hostname_fqdn` flag in the configuration.`) if you’re affected by this change.

 You are not affected if any of the following is true:
 - You are running the Agent in GCE